pershint/AmBe_AnalysisTools/README.md

     2. Process all data with find_prompt_delayed.py.
 The script opens root files and creates prompt/delayed pairs based on nhit/time/fit criteria given as flags at runtime.
+    /scripts/: Provides examples of how to use the AmBe data cleaning classes in lib.
-    SacrificeEval.py: runs the sacrifice plot maker class on all data in the directories specified inside of SacrificeEval.py.
+      * SacrificeEval.py:runs the sacrifice plot maker class on all data in the directories specified inside of the SacrificeEval.py script.
 You will have to open SacrificeEval.py in a text editor and point to the directories where your freshly made processed/production (data/MC) subtuples are.
-  - /plots/: functions that can prepare data output from find_prompt_delayed.py for plotting with matplotlib/seaborn.
-Plots also perform fits and output deviation from flat for use in systematic uncertainty calculation.
+      * NeutronSacrifice.py: Runs a script that calculates the 4.4 MeV gamma and neutron sacrifices using information from fits to the data's interevent time distribution.
+  - /lib/: Contains classes that can open SNO+ ntuples and estimate the data cleaning sacrifice.
+Given a config file (see /config/), different preliminary cuts can be applied prior to evaluating the data cleaning sacrifice.
+  - /config/: Examples of configuration files read in by the classes defined in files in the /lib/ directory.
+A text file in this directory gives a rundown of how each toggle can be used when evaluating the DC sacrifice on data.
-  - /uncertainties/: Script for calculating the uncertainty of the neutron capture's data cleaning sacrifice.
-Mostly deprecated at this point, but you may find use for it.
+  - /uncertainties/: Old ript for calculating the uncertainty of the neutron capture's data cleaning sacrifice.
+Deprecated at this point, but you may find use for it.
 The data cleaning sacrifices and event rates in N16, AmBe, and background data must be put into a JSON format and fed into CalculateUncertainty.py (see values.json for example).
 See Teal's